-So, as Turkish attacks were growing more frequent by the day (remember, Bosnia was centuries under the Ottoman Empire occupation), stripping locals of those hard-earned fruits of their labour, people eventually gave up and made ‘Capocesto’ their permanent home.
+So, as Turkish attacks were growing more frequent by the day (remember; Bosnia was centuries under the Ottoman Empire occupation), stripping locals of those hard-earned fruits of their labour, people eventually gave up and made ‘Capocesto’ their permanent home.

-From that moment on, Capocesto was known as ‘Primosten’.
-Its name is derived from the Croatian verb ‘
+From that moment on, Capocesto was known as Primosten or, in Croatian, Primošten.
+Its name derives from the Croatian verb ‘

 With the fall of Venice, the French became new rulers of Primosten.
 And they were good, according to people’s stories.
-They didn’t ask for anything from the people and although they did not stick for long, (1806–1814), those eight years were enough to build themselves a road through Dalmatia.
+They didn’t ask for anything from the people and although they did not stick for long, (1806–1814), those eight years were enough to build (themselves) a road through Dalmatia.

-At first, nothing terrible happened; it was all friendly and nice.
-Shops were filled with goodies no one ever saw before let alone had.
-Free trade was established.
-Groceries like flour, sugar, rice and pasta were shared with the people.
-School, which was closed from the beginning of the war, was reopened but this time no Croatian word was allowed to be spoken.
+At first, nothing terrible happened; the Italians were all friendly and nice.
+Shops were filled with goodies no one ever saw before, let alone had.
+Free trade was established (and the black market too).
+Groceries like flour, sugar, rice and pasta were divided among the local population.
+School, which was closed from the beginning of the war, was reopened, but this time the Italians allowed no Croatian word to be spoken.
 Everything was and had to be in Italian.

 From 1943 Primosten was part of the Republic of Yugoslavia.